baeddavid/jds/README.md

 ## Linked Stack

 Linked Stack is implemented via a the `LinkedList` class.
 Below are the methods for the `LinkedStack` class.

+You can create a linked stack by calling
+`new jds.LinkedStack()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |